Shasta (drink): Discontinued flavors

 In 1993, Shasta Beverages offered flavors such as Mario Punch and Princess Toadstool Cherry, which were produced in 8-ounce cans and marketed to children.

-From 2003 to 2006, Shasta Beverages sold soft drinks called Shasta Shortz that were also marketed to children.
+From 2003 to 2006, Shasta Beverages sold soft drinks called "Shasta Shortz: that were also marketed to children.
 Shasta Shortz products were produced in 8-ounce cans and had sweeter, more candy-like flavors, including Bubble Gum, Camo Orange Creme, Chillin' Cherry Punch, Cotton Candy, Rah-Rah Root Beer, and Red Grape Stain.

 Ingredients

-Shasta Beverages uses high-fructose corn syrup as the sugar source in their drinks.
+Shasta Beverages uses high-fructose corn syrup as the sweetener in their drinks.
 Shasta diet soft drinks use sucralose and acesulfame potassium as non-nutritive sweeteners.
 Some of their sugar-based drinks, including their cola, use a combination of high-fructose corn syrup and sucralose.
 Ingredients for some of their sodas are as follows (in decreasing order by % of product):